Kyler Murray Player Prop Bets for NFL Week 8 | Arizona vs. Green Bay 10/28/2021

 Matchup vs. Green Bay

-- The Packers are conceding 229.9 passing yards per game this year, the NFL's sixth-ranked pass defense.
+- The 229.9 yards per game the Packers are allowing through the air makes them the NFL's sixth-ranked pass defense.

-- The Packers' defense is 22nd in the NFL, allowing 2.0 passing touchdowns per game.
+- With 14 passing TDs conceded this season, the Packers defense is ranked 22nd in the league.

 Recent Performances

+- In last week's outing against the Texans, Murray racked up 261 yards while completing 71.4% of his passes, while throwing three touchdowns with one interception.

-- Murray has passed for 729 yards while completing 69.7% of his throws (62-of-89), with eight touchdowns and one interception (243.0 yards per game) over his last three outings.
+- Murray has thrown for 729 yards (243.0 ypg), completing 69.7% of his passes and tossing eight touchdown passes and one interception over his last three games.

 Murray's Arizona Teammates